-Donations recorded during the year amount to \$2,341,013 (2015: \$1,165,719) of which \$ 2,307,356 has been received during the year from the Pembroke Regional Hospital Foundation and \$33,657 is receivable at year end.
+Donations recorded during the year amount to \$4,702 (2016: \$2,341,013) and \$33,657 was collected in receivables for the previous year.
 Most of these donations were for the acquisition of capital assets.
 Accordingly, the donation revenue is being recognized yearly at the same rate as the capital assets are being amortized.

-12. RISK MANAGEMENT
+13. RISK MANAGEMENT